SomeDebris/drrt-scripts/README.md

 ```
 where `${MATCH_NUMBER}` is the MATCH number that the ALLIANCE plays in and ${COLOR} is either "Red" or "Blue", depending on the intended color of the ALLIANCE.
 This assures that the ALLIANCES are ordered correctly in Reassembly's fleet import screen while keeping the names simple and easy to understand.

+### participant_block_checker

+the **participant_block_checker** script looks through all ship files specified in `shipIndex.conf` and checks for ILLEGAL BLOCKS using a regular expression.
+It will show all located instances of ILLEGAL BLOCKS.